Proven Tips To Feel Better When You're Feeling Anxious For No Reason

 Prevention is excellent, and once you get a handle on your anxiety, taking these steps can help you stay healthy and happy.
 But you're probably reading this article because you're already experiencing anxiety.
 What can you do when anxiety strikes for no reason?

 It helps to practice this kind of breathing even when you are not feeling anxious, so that when anxiety strikes, you're prepared, and the exercise feels routine and calming.

 Take a few moments to evaluate your situation.
 Are there external factors that could be leading to your anxious thoughts or feelings?
 While you may not have acute triggers, like a pending medical diagnosis or an upcoming public presentation, consider if you've been under any stress lately.
 Stress is cumulative.
-If you've had a sick kid, a tough few days at work, and money has been tight, those stressors can add up to generalized anxiety.
-Also consider hormonal and environmental factors.
-Women often experience generalized anxiety as a symptom of PMS.
+If you've had a sick kid, a tough few days at work and money has been tight, those stressors can add up to generalized anxiety.
+Also, consider hormonal and environmental factors.
+Women often experience generalized anxiety as a symptom of premenstrual syndrome.
 Many people report feeling more anxious during the long dark months of winter or if it has been unusually cloudy.